c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 **Lead Inquiry**: So, in essence, it's not really a question of planning, it's a question of ensuring that inequalities are reduced and the health of the population, in particular those who suffer from ill health, is improved, so that we are all better off for the next pandemic?

-**Professor Philip Banfield**: I mean, that's partially true, but when it comes to, for example, inequalities within our healthcare and social care workforce, we are still in a situation where the recommendation is for fluid-resistant surgical masks, which of course are not protective against aerosols at all.
+**Professor Philip Banfield**: I mean, that's partially true, but when it comes to, for example, inequalities within our healthcare and social care workforce, we are still in a situation where the recommendation is for fluid-resistant surgical masks, which of course are not protective against :outline:`aerosols` at all.
 So that advice is affecting disproportionately those with inequalities.

 And ventilation within our NHS estate and social care isn't -- hasn't been addressed either.